si/rss2twitter/README.md

 To prevent historical entries from the RSS feed being tweeted (e.g. if you are migrating from another solution, or just want to avoid spamming your followers), provide a second parameter - at the moment, anything will do.

+It is recommended to run `rss2twitter` from a shell script, and it is likely that you will want to call this script from a `cron` job.
+Be aware of Twitter's API limits - at the time of writing they limit the number of tweets within a 15-minute window.